Juvenile Indigent Defense Delivery System

 The Public Defender of Indiana is a state-funded judicial agency that provides post-conviction representation (equivalent to state habeas petitions) in adult and juvenile cases.
 The office also represents youth in parole revocation hearings.

 The Indiana Public Defender Council is a state-established resource center for attorneys to improve the quality of indigent defense representation through research, training, and practice materials.
 Ind.
 Code Ann. §§ 33-40-4-2, 33-40-4-5.

 In addition to statutes and case law, juvenile court proceedings are governed by court rules.
-Indiana does not have specific juvenile court rules at the statewide level, but Indiana Supreme Court Rules for other proceedings (such as the Rules of Trial Procedure) may apply in juvenile court proceedings.
+Indiana does not have specific juvenile court rules at the statewide level, but Indiana Supreme Court Rules proceedings (such as the Rules of Trial Procedure) may apply in juvenile court proceedings.
 Some rules are specifically applicable only to juvenile proceedings.
 In addition, local courts may have rules that apply to juvenile courts in that county or judicial district.